samuel-x/unimelb-notes/COMP30023/lec6.md

 - If either condition isn't met, you'll get a page fault exception.

 ### Page Fault Handling
-- If othe page fault is caused byt he permissions being violated, the page fault handler will usually terminate the process.
+- The page fault is caused by the permissions being violated, the page fault handler will usually terminate the process.
 - Otherwise when the valid bit is zero, the OS must:
 	- Suspend the process,
 	- Free up a page frame